Software Quality Standards

 IEEE Standards for Software Quality

-IEEE 730 is the IEEE standard for software quality assurance plans, and it was updated in 2002.
+IEEE 730 is the IEEE standard for software quality assurance plans.
 IEEE 730 is shared by ANSI International.
 IEEE says that IEEE 730 meets the software quality assurance plan requirements set by IEEE/EIA 12207.1.

 IEEE 983 was the IEEE guide for planning software quality assurance.
 IEEE 983 has been withdrawn.
 IEEE 1298 gave the requirements for managing software quality, but it has been withdrawn.